Editor’s Note: This blog post was originally published in July 2020 and has been revised to reflect industry updates.

-Though schools have staff members and operate based on financial health, schools are far different than businesses.
+Though schools, like businesses, have staff members and a budget, they are quite different from corporate entities.
 As such, these educational institutions require a specific approach to a successful communication system—with pronounced needs for a variety of particular features.

-Here are some of the most heralded features of VoIP powering schools.
+Here are some of the most heralded VoIP features for schools.

 When you’re charged with supervising and educating upwards of hundreds of young people in a school setting, the lines of communication had better be wide open.
-If phone systems go down, it removes the ability to make or receive calls to and from parents and public safety officials in the event of an emergency.
+If phone systems go down, it removes the ability to make or receive calls to and from parents and public safety officials during an emergency.

 Cloud-based VoIP reduces the risk of failing phone systems.
 As opposed to landlines, VoIP systems connect via the same network as your Internet connection—and when that network is linked through a fiber connection, outages become even less typical.
-What’s more, as VoIP is configured in software, you can update the system on a regular basis—ensuring your system is operating at peak efficiency and guarding against stagnant technology slowing down your communication system.
+What’s more, as VoIP is configured in software, with these systems updated on a regular basis—ensuring your system is operating at peak efficiency and guarding against stagnant technology slowing down your ability to communicate.